6.6 Duramax Diesel MPG

 4. LMM (2007 To Early-2010 Model Year)

-As usual, the iterative ‘LMM’ update to the 6.6 Duramax diesel line-up was featured predominantly in the Chevy Silverado and GMC Sierra.
-Furthermore, it can be found in the aforementioned Kodiak, TopKick, Express, and Savanna.
+The ‘LMM’ update to the 6.6 Duramax diesel line-up was featured predominantly in the Chevy Silverado and GMC Sierra.
+Furthermore, it can be found in the Kodiak, TopKick, Express, and Savanna.
 The highlight of the LMM was no doubt GM-Isuzu’s ability to crank out more performance, despite ever restrictive and stringent emissions regulations.

 • As it had a diesel particular filter (DPF) and exhaust gas recirculation (EGR) system, the LMM could get pretty hot.
 To help with cooling, LMM engines had a larger EGR cooler.